pwyf/ati/2018/agencies/undp.md

 ---

-The United Nations Development Programme (UNDP) has maintained its very good aid transparency level.
+UNDP has maintained its 'very good' aid transparency levels.

 UNDP publishes on a monthly basis to the IATI Registry.

-UNDP publishes all indicators in the IATI format and performs well on almost all indicators.
+It publishes all indicators in the IATI format and performs well on almost all indicators.

-UNDP is among the top five performers for all components of the Index, ranking second for finance and budgets, performance as well as project attributes.
+UNDP is among the top five performers for all components of the Index, ranking second for finance and budgets, performance-related indicators, as well as project attributes.

-Project budgets, contracts, tenders, results as well as reviews and evaluations are areas where there is still room for improvement.
+While performing well in the overall components, there is still room for improvement for project budgets, results and reviews and evaluations, as well as for contracts, and tenders.

 ---

-UNDP should focus on improving its publication of detailed project budgets, project procurement information, as well as project reviews and evaluations.
+ * UNDP should focus on improving its publication of detailed project budgets, project procurement information, as well as project reviews and evaluations.

-To demonstrate the impact of transparency on development work, UNDP should take responsibility to promote the use of the data they publish, internally to promote coordination and effectiveness; and externally to explore online and in-person feedback loops, including at country level.
+ * To demonstrate the impact of transparency on development work, UNDP should take responsibility to promote the use of the data they publish: internally, to promote coordination and effectiveness; and externally, to explore online and in-person feedback loops, including at country-level.

 ---